herrdivad/GCode_Translator/README.md

 gcode-translator path/to/your/file.gcode
 ```

-> It processes the G-code file and outputs interpreted descriptions line by line.
+> It processes the G-code file and outputs interpreted descriptions line by line into a file named output.txt (overwrite!).

 ---